 Nope.
 God gives us grace for the vision.
 It’s not a step by step plan.
 It won’t all go like we dreamed it up.
 But we encourage each other towards the things God spoke to us.
 If there’s one thing I’ve learned in marriage so far, it’s that there’s no room for pride.

 We post it in our room.
 Yep, we make it plain.
 Every so often throughout the year, we’re drawn to it.
 We remember what we set out to do.
-We let go of the failures and keep our eyes on the ultimate goal.
+For the things that require action, we get them on our calendar or to-do list.
+All year long, we let go of the failures and keep our eyes on the ultimate goal.

 There’s power in the accountability of marriage.
 There’s power in the common vision of two people committed to each other for life.
 It’s not for Type-A people trying to control every aspect of their time.
 Vision for marriage isn’t limited to the visionary.

 Who should be able to encourage you more than your spouse?
 Who knows better when to push you and when to just pray for you?
 Who has more direct impact on your financial goals, your routines, your relationships and your paths?